zmzlois/comcord-hackathon-2024/README.md

  2-3

  You can find your team member from ComCord but you can also find friends outside of ComCord.
+If you can't -- let us [discord server](https://discord.gg/R49Xqt9Ys2) know and we will help you allocate one.

 ### Prizes
 - Most difficult to complete